Vatnajökull Glacier

 Travel Notes

-After two consecutive nights in such close quarters had taken its toll on Sharon and John.
-Understandably, they opted to spend nights in a hotel or any lodging along the way.
-It was a great decision for them to do this; not comfortable in a sleeping in a caravan could make you tired and not enjoy the trip.
+After two consecutive nights in such close quarters, the experience had taken its toll on Sharon and John.
+Understandably, they decided to spend the following nights in a hotel or any available lodging along the way.
+It was a wise choice—sleeping uncomfortably in a caravan can wear you down and take away from the joy of the journey.

 Skogafoss is a stunning waterfall located in the southern part of Iceland, along the Skoga River.
 It is one of the largest and most famous waterfalls in Iceland, standing at about 60 meters (197 feet) tall and spanning a width of approximately 25 meters (82 feet).
 The waterfall is renowned for its impressive volume of water, which cascades over a rocky cliff and creates a mesmerizing curtain of mist at its base.